zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 where sample locations \\(t_i\\) are distributed according to the [PDF](https://en.wikipedia.org/wiki/Probability_density_function) \\(p\\).

 We can [importance sample](http://www.pbr-book.org/3ed-2018/Monte_Carlo_Integration/Importance_Sampling.html) the integrand in different ways.
 Ideally, we would like to make the PDF proportional to the product of all terms of the integrand.
 However, unless we use [path guiding](https://cgg.mff.cuni.cz/~jirka/path-guiding-in-production/2019/index.htm), that is typically not possible.
 We will focus on the technique called [free path sampling](https://cs.dartmouth.edu/~wjarosz/publications/novak18monte.html) that makes the PDF proportional to the analytic product \\(\mu_t T\\) (effectively, by assuming that the rest of the integrand varies slowly; this may or may not be the case - for example, for regions near light sources, [equiangular sampling](http://library.imageworks.com/pdfs/imageworks-library-importance-sampling-of-area-lights-in-participating-media.pdf) can give vastly superior results).
-In order to turn it into a valid PDF, we must normalize this term over the domain of integration (which, in our case, spans the range from 0 to \\(t\_{max}\\)) using the Equation 10:
+In order to turn it into a valid PDF, we must normalize this term over the domain of integration (which is typically finite, ending either at the closest surface, or at the point where we exit the volume; we will refer to it as \\(t\_{max}\\)) using the Equation 10:

 $$ \tag{15} p(t | \lbrace \bm{x}, \bm{v} \rbrace)
     = \frac{\mu_t(\bm{x}, \bm{v}, t) T(\bm{x}, \bm{v}, t)}{\int\_{0}^{t\_{max}} \mu_t(\bm{x}, \bm{v}, s) T(\bm{x}, \bm{v}, s) ds}